 In a crystal opal, on the other hand, the color play presents itself against a transparent opal base which light can pass through.

 Light opal is right in between the white and crystal qualities as it has a slight translucency to it but just enough pale base to help see the colors more easily.

 Boulder opal is found in select areas of Queensland, Australia.

 The term boulder comes from the ironstone on which the layer of opal is formed, often giving the opal an uneven surface that further enhances the array of colors.
-The material is cut and polished with the opal material still attached to the parent material (e.g. ironstone) on which the opal formed.
+The material is cut and polished with the opal material still attached to the parent material (e.g. ironstone).
 Boulder opal presents beautifully in jewelry of all types, including men's jewelry.

-When the parent stone is visible alongside the opal, as in the pendant shown here, it is called boulder matrix opal.
+When the parent stone is visible alongside the opal, as in the stone shown here, it is called boulder matrix opal.

 Koroit Boulder Opal

-Koroit boulder opals are found exclusively on the opal fields of Koroit, Australia.
-Durable stones, these stones are among the hardest opal material of all boulder opals.
+Koroit boulder opals are found exclusively in the opal fields of Koroit, Australia.
+These durable stones are among the hardest opal material of all boulder opals.
 Unique, artistic design and beautiful patterns of vibrant color are characteristic of Koroit boulder opals.
-They make stunning pendants and rings, and they stand out in a gem collection, too!
+They make stunning pendants and rings, and they stand out in a gem collection too!